A Framework for Conditional Statement Technical Debt Identification and Description: Evaluation

 \subsection{SATD Comment Generation}

-The experimental setup of our \ac{lstm} Generator differs from the Detector's due to two reasons.
-First, the time and space complexity of the Generator is higher than that of the Detector.
-Secondly, the Generator reports distinctive results with different hyper-parameter settings.
-We experimented with the following sets of hyper-parameters: \emph{Latent Dimensionality}: (512, 1024, 2048), \emph{Number of Layers}: (1, 2) and \emph{Batch Size}: (32, 64, 128).
+The experimental setup of our generator slightly differs from the detectors' due to two reasons.
+First, the time and space complexity of training the generator is much higher than that of the detectors.
+Second, the generator reports distinctive results every time we tune the hyper-parameters.
+We experiment with the following hyper-parameter sets: